JaredTrOr/collection-spark-plataform/README.md

     * **Prevents Mass Assignment:** Uses DTOs (Data Transfer Objects) to separate API requests from database models.
     * **Safe Credentials:** Reads database credentials from an environment-ignored `.properties` file.
 * **Scalable Architecture:** Built on a decoupled 3-layer (Controller-Service-Repository) pattern with a centralized `ApiRouter`.
+* **Real-Time Price Updates:**
+     * Uses Java WebSockets (via Jetty) to broadcast price changes instantly to all connected clients.
+When an admin updates an item's price, every user viewing the item sees the new price without a page refresh.

+* **Dynamic Search & Filtering:** The API supports advanced querying, allowing clients to filter the item catalog

 ## 💻 Tech Stack